dell-cloud-marketplace/docker-varnish/README.md

     http://localhost/

-## Verify Varnish is cache is working.
+## Verify Varnish Cache is Working.

-Using the docker-lamp image, simulate processor load by forcing a delay in PHP processing.
+Using the docker-lamp image, simulate the processor load by forcing a delay in PHP processing.

 Run the [dell/lamp](https://github.com/dell-cloud-marketplace/docker-lamp) image, using the volume mapping to allow the PHP to be modified.